-That means no spending on things like new clothes, movies, parties for the duration of your no spend challenge.
+That means no spending on things like new clothes, movies, or parties for the duration of your no-spend challenge.

 This is going to be hard if you are someone who is always buying things on impulse and lacks self-control over your spending.

 What Is The ONE Thing You Must Do If You Want To Save More Money

 When it comes to savings, the most important thing you must do is eliminate all your bad financial habits.